tgen/snpSniffer/README.md

 ## Usage
 - Move the configuration (.txt "reference" file, .ini "flat" file, and "geno" file) into the same directory as snpSnifferV5.jar.
-Some aspects of snpSniffer are underdeveloped and it will not appropriately handle paths appropriately.
+Some aspects of snpSniffer are underdeveloped and it will not appropriately handle paths.
 This will be added to the bugs list.

 - To generate a custom .ini file
 Use a text editor to format a blank file as below (or see included .ini files for examples).
 Ensure files have Unix style line endings (run dos2unix to convert DOS-style line endings to Unix style):